sdat2/seager19/docs/index.rst

   :width: 500
   :alt: trend graphic
   :align: center

+  A diagram to illustrate the consequences this has.
   This suggests an over all tendency to La Nina in observations rather than El Nino.